 I won’t go into details as each article does a good job breaking down the questions you should ask yourself to help you figure out which is right for you.

 So what platform are you using?
-Have you have moved from one platform to the other?
+Have you ever moved from one platform to the other?
 What do you feel is the pros/cons of each?